FuzzingLabs/sol-azy/docs/src/rules/example.md

 ## Summary

-Thanks to this template-based pattern matcher, **Sol-azy** is able to:
+Thanks to this template-based pattern matcher, **sol-azy** is able to:

 * Statistically identify unvalidated CPI targets,
 * Highlight affected source locations with precision,